lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 ************************************************

 The `edX Release Notes`_ contain a list of weekly changes that are deployed to edx.org.
+Those changes are part of the master branch of the edX Platform in GitHub.

-You can also find `release announcements`_ on open.edx.org.
+You can also find `release announcements`_ on open.edx.org, which list changes in each release on edx.org.
 You can subscribe to have release announcements sent to your email account.

 Changes listed on July 17, 2015 and before are included in the Cypress release of Open edX.